 Beginning in the Early Years Foundation Stage, Reception children follow the ‘Letters and Sounds’ programme.
 Letters and Sounds are a powerful teaching tool which ensures that young children will be well-placed to read and spell words with fluency and confidence by the time they reach the end of Key Stage 1.
 Phonics is taught each day for at least 15 minutes in a fun way but also with rigorous pace.
 We follow a progressive phonics scheme recommended by the Local Education Authority which sets out the word families children need to learn in each year group.

-At the start of Key Stage 1, Class 1, the National Literacy Framework is introduced and followed throughout their time in school.
+At the start of Key Stage 1, Class 1, the English National Curriculum is introduced and followed throughout their time in school.
 In spelling sessions teachers afford many opportunities for talking about spelling and revisiting and practising strategies.
 The teaching of spelling aims to develop pupils as independent spellers who take an active part in their own learning.
 From Year 2 we use a progressive spelling program which moves from phonics into the development of spelling strategies which are built on through the junior years.

 Programmes of study designed to take into account the requirements of the National Curriculum are used for Science teaching across the school.
 This Science is taught weekly in all classes and gives opportunities for children to apply their investigative skills across the different areas of Science: Chemistry, Physics and Biology.
 These areas consist of life processes and living things, materials and their properties and physical processes.